Tips to Save Money by Keeping Your Summer Spending in Check

-Summer vacation is a great time to eliminate the stress and evoke the fun, but the latter can result in mindless purchasing decisions.
+Summer vacation is a great time to eliminate stress and evoke fun, but the latter can result in mindless purchasing decisions.
 Plan your summer vacation ahead of time, based on what you can afford.
-Overindulgence can lead to overpaying for activities, dining and even basic travel expenses such as lodging and transportation.
-Sites such as TripAdvisor or Guides by Lonely Planet app can assist you to discover local attractions and things to do, including free or low-cost activities.
+Overindulgence can lead to overpaying for activities, dining, and even basic travel expenses such as lodging and transportation.
+Sites such as TripAdvisor or Guides by Lonely Planet app can assist you in discovering local attractions and things to do, including free or low-cost activities.

 Unreasonable Home Cooling System

 According to the U.S. Department of Energy, heating and cooling are the biggest expenses for consumers, accounting for nearly half of total household energy use.
 There are several things you can do to ensure your energy costs don’t rise with the heat.
 Operate your thermostat efficiently, use heavy drapes on windows, keep an eye out for energy appliances and electronics that drain energy even when they’re turned off, and utilize your ceiling and window fans.

 As summer represents peak season for the travel industry, frequent up-selling by travel companies takes place, with offers ranging from flashier car rental, extra insurance coverage, etc. The increased cost of the rental and fuel will diminish your travel funds significantly.
 Accept only the free offers after thorough research.